Conway, New Hampshire

 Conway is a town in Carroll County, New Hampshire, United States.
-It is the most populous community in the county, with a population of 9,822 at the 2020 census, down from 10,115 at the 2010 census.
+It is the most populous community in the county, with a population of 9,822 at the 2020 census, down from 10,115 at the 2010 census, with another increase up to an estimate of 10,308 in 2025.
 The town is on the southeastern edge of the White Mountain National Forest.
 There are five villages in the town: Conway, North Conway, Center Conway, Redstone and Kearsarge.
 Additionally, it shares a portion of the village of Intervale with the neighboring town of Bartlett.

 Conway serves as the main economic and commercial hub for Carroll County.
 Tourism remains Conway's biggest economic engine, with numerous lodging and rental properties serving visitors to the eastern White Mountains and the Mount Washington Valley, while the technology sector makes up the second largest source of employment.
 Sites of interest in the town include natural sites such as Cathedral Ledge (popular with climbers), Echo Lake and Conway Lake, as well as several nearby ski resorts.
 The Conway Scenic Railroad provides day trips to various locations.
 The village of North Conway features a popular outlet shopping district.